gbirke/lebenplusplus/content/post/2022-08-15-nonviolent-agile-retrospectives.md

 * What were the *engines*?
 (Things propelling us forward)

-All participants write down things or events from the retrospective interval that answer the questions, using sticky notes, a sheet of paper or retrospective software.
-The notes should be only a few words.
+All participants write down things or events from the retrospective interval that answer the questions, using sticky notes, a sheet of paper, or retrospective software.
+Each note should be only a few words long.
 Each participant working on their own has the benefit of not forming a consensus too early, reducing the influence of the more vocal people in the group and getting input from more withdrawn personalities.